 Pop-ups aren’t just annoying; they can often be misleading and dangerous.
 The primary concern is when a pop-up starts an installation process or mimics a known and trusted application.
 Rather than trusting the pop-up, contact your system administrator and close the window.
 Do not click OK, Apply, Continue, or whatever button the pop-up asks you to click.
 Start a full scan for viruses while you or your system administrator investigate.
 Better safe than sorry.

 An ounce of prevention

 Your protection is excellent, but what if you make a mistake?
-First, it is better to have a message re-sent than to get an infection.
-Web filters, anti-virus, and anti-malware tools catch most malware that fools the human eye.
-Contact us today to start building your layered solution with VIPRE, Cisco, and Barracuda protection.
+First, it is better to have a message re-sent than getting an infection.
+Web filters, antivirus, and anti-malware tools catch most malware that fools the human eye.
+Contact us today to build your layered solution with VIPRE, Cisco, and Barracuda protection.

 Plan B (for Backup)

 So you did all this, and something still got through – now what?!?
 Time to pull out the backups.
-Before you get infected, make sure you have a reliable backup solution, appropriately scheduled, and ready to recover.
+Before getting infected, ensure you have a reliable backup solution, appropriately scheduled and ready to recover.
 Your system administrator can assist you with configuring and testing your backup solution.